 - Have a small amount of debt.
 If you can afford to continue making the minimum payments, you can justify setting aside money for retirement before prioritizing the debt.

-- You recently received an inheritance or large sum of money from the sale of a home or car.
+- You recently received an inheritance or a large sum of money from the sale of a home or car.
 You can use these funds to kick-start your retirement investments.

 It Makes Sense to Pay Off Credit Card Debt Before Saving for Retirement When…